 Students can apply to the program through the Postdoctoral Application Support Service (PASS) with the American Dental Education Association.
 The deadline for applications received through PASS is October 1st.
 Applications can be processed online through the PASS web site.

-Supplemental materials, including undergraduate transcripts, letters of reference, a $25 application fee, and a recent photo must be sent to:
+Supplemental materials, including undergraduate transcripts, letters of reference, a $25 application fee payable to Penn OMS Research and Education Fund, and a recent photo must be sent to:

 University of Pennsylvania